Risk-Based Background Screening in Asia: A Structured Framework

 6. Governance Controls for Risk-Based Screening

-• Documented screening policy defining role tiers
+Documented screening policy Defines role tiers & scope

-• Defined discrepancy escalation thresholds
+Defined escalation thresholds Manages discrepancies

-• Structured discrepancy classification
+Structured discrepancy classification Ensures consistency

-• Audit trail retention
+Audit trail retention Supports regulatory review

-• Vendor oversight documentation
+Vendor oversight documentation Maintains accountability

-• Periodic policy review
+Periodic policy review Adjusts for regulatory change

 7. Avoiding Over-Screening and Under-Screening